What is Autism Services?

 How can a building access training for staff?

-A building can schedule a training for general education staff, special education staff, para-professionals or any other staff working with students with Autism Spectrum Disorder by contacting Lauren Page.
+A building can request training for general education staff, special education staff, para-professionals or any other staff working with students with Autism Spectrum Disorder by going to our PPS SPED Professional Development Site.
 Additionally, training opportunities are available at Columbia Regional Program.

 How can a team access the Autism Library?